CRJFisher/career-agent/docs/career_database_schema.md

 4. **Chronological Order**: List experiences and education from most recent to oldest

 5. **Relevance**: Include all experiences but focus details on relevant ones

-## Example

-See `examples/career_database_example.yaml` for a complete example following this schema.